PreetThiara/ansible-linux-baseline/README.md

 ### Inventory

-Defined managed hosts for automation.
+Defined managed hosts used by the Ansible control node.

 Screenshot: